 Lewis A. Grossman, Professor of Law, American University Washington College of Law, specializes in the areas of food and drug law, health law, American legal history, and civil procedure.
 His recent scholarship focuses on the role of patients, consumers, and social movements in food and drug law and medical practice regulation.
 In 2015, he was a Visiting Professor of Law at Cornell Law School.
 Professor Grossman has published widely and co-authored the text, Food and Drug Law: Cases and Materials (with Peter Barton Hutt and Richard A. Merrill).
 He has served as a member or consultant on three committees of the National Academies of Sciences, Engineering, and Medicine.
 Prior to entering academia, he clerked for Chief Judge Abner Mikva of the D.C.
 Circuit Court of Appeals and practiced as a regulatory attorney at a Washington, D.C. law firm.
 Professor Grossman earned his Ph.D. in History from Yale University, where he was awarded the George Washington Egleston Historical Prize for best dissertation in the field of American history; his J.D. from Harvard Law School; and a B.A. from Yale University.
 At LAPA, he will work on his book-in-progress, entitled Choose Your Medicine: Freedom of Therapeutic Choice in American Law and History.

-Tomasz T. Koncewicz, Professor of Law and Director of the Department of European and Comparative Law at the Faculty of Law and Administration, University of Gdansk, specializes in strategic litigation before supranational and the constitutional court.
-Professor Koncewicz writes extensively on constitutional law, constitutionalism, EU law, human rights, and the role of courts in the process of European integration and procedural law.
+Tomasz T. Koncewicz, Professor of Law and Director of the Department of European and Comparative Law at the Faculty of Law and Administration, University of Gdańsk, specializes in strategic litigation before supranational and the constitutional courts and pleaded test cases, on among others, transitional justice, judicial independence, property restitution, right to court, right to privacy and family life, freedom of expression, non-retroactivity of the law, presumption of innocence, registered partnerships and detention incommunicado.
+Professor Koncewicz writes extensively on constitutional law, constitutionalism, EU law, human rights, the role of courts in the process of European integration and procedural law.
 He has authored more than 200 papers and nine books, most recently, Law with the Human Face (2015).
-His extensive experience in European law includes serving as the defense counsel before the International Criminal Court, referendaire at the Court of the EU in Luxembourg, and as the legal adviser to the Office of the Polish Constitutional Court.
-Recently he was a Fulbright Visiting Professor at University of California, Berkeley, School of Law, where he co-taught comparative constitutional law.
-Professor Koncewicz received law degrees from the University of Wroclaw and Edinburgh, and is also a graduate of The Academy of European Law and the Europaische Rechts Akademie in Trier.
+His extensive experience in European law includes serving as the référendaire at the Court of the EU in Luxembourg, and as the legal adviser to the Office of the Polish Constitutional Court.
+Recently he was a Fulbright Visiting Professor at University of California, Berkeley, School of Law, where he co-taught comparative constitutional law; 2017 Visiting Professor at the Radzyner Law School at the Interdisciplinary Centre Herzliya, Israel.
+Professor Koncewicz received law degrees from the University of Wroclaw and Edinburgh, and is also a graduate of the Academy of European Law in Florence and the Europäische Rechts Akademie in Trier ("Defense Counsel before the International Criminal Court").
 His project while at LAPA is entitled, “The politics of resentment, European disintegration and constitutional capture: Rethinking the European overlapping consensus?”

 Yüksel Sezgin, Associate Professor of Political Science and the Director of the Middle Eastern Studies Program at Syracuse University, is the author of Human Rights under State-Enforced Religious Family Laws in Israel, Egypt and India, which won the 2014 American Sociological Association's Gordon Hirabayashi Human Rights Book Prize.
 His research and teaching interests include legal pluralism, comparative religious law, and human rights with reference to the Middle East, South Asia, and Sub-Saharan Africa.
 Prior his position at Syracuse, he taught at the University of Washington, Harvard Divinity School, and the City University of New York.
 He has also held fellowships at PIIRS (Princeton), Columbia University, Bielefeld University, the American University in Cairo, and the University of Delhi.
 He holds undergraduate and graduate degrees from the University of Ankara, the Hebrew University of Jerusalem, the University of London (SOAS), and the University of Washington.
 While at LAPA, he will work on a book project that examines the relationship between shari`a and democracy in non-Muslim majority countries, focusing specifically on the cases of Israel, Greece, India, and Ghana.